Creating a Video-Wall with Yodeck

 6. Click “Save.”

-7. Repeat this Layout creation process for each screen in your Video-Wall.
+7. Repeat this layout creation process for each screen on your video wall.

-3. Assign the Layouts to each Monitor as the Default Layout.
-Make sure you remove any scheduling temporarily to test it out.
+3. Assign the Layouts to each Screen as the Default Layout.
+Make sure you temporarily remove any scheduling to test it out.
 Later on, you can do scheduling if you want to.

 4. Assign content to the Master” Yodeck Player using a Layout containing a Video.
 Make sure that the video has an audio track.
 This is important to avoid issues during testing.